LeaveItToBeaver/LeaveItToBeaver/README.md

 ### A Little About Me

 Born and raised in a small town in North Carolina, I've been fascinated with computers from a very young age.
 Whether it was pirating games or dismantling electronics, my curiosity knew no bounds.
-Fast forward to today, and I'm turning my passion into a profession, specializing in creating immersive and impactful digital experiences.
+Fast forward to today, and I'm turning my passion into a profession.

 ### Professional Summary